-Block Meal Plan: Students who live off-campus, at East Lake Apartments or the Sustainability House have the option of purchasing a Block Plan.
+Block Meal Plan: Students who live off-campus, at East Lake Apartments or the Sustainability House have the option to purchase a Block Plan.
 The meals on this plan can be used in Jack Kane Dining Hall or any retail location such as Zane's in Kryzsko Commons, Somsen Café, and Einstein Bros.
 Bagels in Krueger Library.
 The Block Plan is a declining balance; each time you swipe your card for a meal, it is deducted from your meal total.
-You can always add another Block Plan if you run out.
+You can add another Block Plan if you run out of meals.
 Block plans can be purchased on your Housing Portal.
 Block Plans are only refundable if no meals have been used.
 To learn about your block plan options here.

 Dining with Allergies: The Delicious Without station provides menu options prepared without peanuts/tree nuts, sesame, fish, crustacean shellfish, eggs, milk, soy, wheat or gluten.
-Students can log into dineoncampus.com/Winona, document their allergens and get a Don't be Shy, self-identify allergy card for their pho allergens and get a Don't be Shy, self-identify allergy card for their phone.
+Students can log into dineoncampus.com/Winona, document their allergens and get a Don't be Shy, self-identify allergy card for their phone.
 This will help the Chartwells staff help find food that meets their needs.
 Students can also meet with the dietitian to make a plan.
 Click here for more info.